GuanhuaWang/sensAI/README.md

 # sensAI_experiments

-## Get baseline fully trained model
+## Get baseline fully-trained model

 We are using this repo to train the baseline models https://github.com/bearpaw/pytorch-classification